Guidelines and Policies

 - Failure to comply with the standards and formatting of the text will imply the return of the work.

-As serial submissions, on the Citrus Research & Technology home page on the online management system (http://citrus.iac.sp.gov.br/)
+Citrus Research & Technology is homepage on the online management system (http://citrus.iac.sp.gov.br/).
+Paper submissions will be made only electronically